NeuroDesk/neurodesk.github.io/content/en/tutorials/structural_imaging/structuralconnectivity.md

 ```

-Convert the transformation matrix to a format readble by MRtrix:
+Convert the transformation matrix to a format readable by MRtrix:

 ```